The 1934 Chrysler and DeSoto Airflows are almost forgotten cars.

 It’s on display at the Chrysler Heritage Museum in Detroit.

-An Airflow was driven in the 1953 Redex Trial.
+And, believe it or not, an Airflow was driven here in the 1953 Redex Trial.

-There are less than 10 currently in Australia.
+There are less than 10 of the cars currently in Australia.

 Toyota’s first car, launched in 1936, was a slightly smaller copy of the Airflow.